-Here we go.
-Formulate your question.
-Remember it must require a more or less straight yes/no/maybe answer.
-There’s no point asking about your spiritual development or how do you go about attracting love this year.
-Simple questions get a simple answer.
+Here we go: Formulate your question.
+Remember, it must require a more or less straight yes/no/maybe answer.
+There’s no point asking about where your spiritual development will take you next or how you might go about attracting love this year.
+Only simple questions get a simple answer.

 - Am I going to fall in love?

 - Should I set up a new business?

 - Am I going to pass my exam?